centino90/nevoj-logbook-system/README.md

 To refresh app key you need to run this command:
 - `php artisan key:generate`

+### Migrate tables and seed
+To migrate and seed you need to run this command:
+- `php artisan migrate:fresh --seed`

 ### Start app
 To start the app you need to run this command:
 - `./start.sh`